 People’s Health Trust has just launched Active Communities – a funding programme for local people wanting to create fairer places to grow, live, work and age.

-We are open for funding in parts of the following areas:
+We are open for funding in parts of County Durham and Newcastle Upon Tyne.

-Using money raised by Health Lottery South West, People’s Health Trust is looking to invest in projects that support people living in neighbourhoods or communities which are currently experiencing the highest levels of disadvantage.
+Using money raised by Health Lottery North East and Cumbria, People’s Health Trust is looking to invest in projects that support people living in neighbourhoods or communities which are currently experiencing the highest levels of disadvantage.